WHA LOGO_COLOURED_PNGWHA LOGO_COLOURED_PNGWHA LOGO_COLOURED_PNGWHA LOGO_COLOURED_PNG

 1. Ensure your reporting is meaningful.
 You can’t manage what you can’t measure.

 2. Get your wider team involved.
-Invite your supervisors to info sessions, educate on early intervention.
+Invite your supervisors to info sessions, conduct floor walks, educate on early intervention.

 3. Open up your early intervention care to all employees (including non-work-related injuries)